skhal/lab/cluster/doc/nuc/freebsd_configure.md

 Syslog
 ------

-Close network socket:
+Make sure Syslog does not open a network port, `-ss` flag should be present in the service RC-script:

 ```console
 % cat /etc/rc.conf.d/syslogd
 syslogd_flags="-ss"
 ```

-Restart the service and verify work:
+Verify:

 ```
 % doas sockstat -l4 | grep syslog